The-Young-Programmer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is Programming?</summary>

-- Programming is a process to write a code to construct an application and the code is called program.
+- Programming is a process to write a code to construct an application and the source code is called program.

 </details>